Skip to main content

 What We Strive For

-We strive to create a welcoming and inclusive culture that empowers people to provide outstanding public service.
+We strive to create a positive environment that empowers people to provide outstanding public service.
 That kind of atmosphere requires an open exchange of ideas balanced by thoughtful guidelines.
 If we have only openness, colleagues who are on the receiving end of thoughtless or intentionally hurtful comments and behavior may reasonably withdraw.
 If we have overly intrusive guidelines, people may feel unwelcome.

-It would be impossible to list everything staff can do to create a more welcoming space, and we know this team will find ways to include their colleagues that we haven't even thought of.
+It would be impossible to list everything that the staff can do to create a positive work environment, and we know this team will find ways to include their colleagues that we haven't even thought of.
 But when in doubt, we encourage you to look to these principles for guidance:

 • Practice empathy and humility.